desec-io/desec-stack/docs/domains.rst

     *Do not rely on this field; it may be removed in the future.*

-``created``
-    :Access mode: read-only
-    :Notice: this field is deprecated

-    Timestamp of domain creation.

-    *Do not rely on this field; it may be removed in the future.*

 ``name``
     :Access mode: read, write-once (upon domain creation)